jerhon/honlsoft-v2/blog/2021/2021-06-06-new-namespace-features-in-csharp-10.md

 As part of this article, I'm going to pick out a few of my favorites being introduced in C# 10 related to namespaces that I'll use often.

-Keep in mind, .NET 6 is still in preview, so these may not make the final cut.
+Keep in mind, .NET 6 is still in preview, so it's always possible they could get cut or changed in the final release.
-Also, they are subject to change in the final release.
+However, I've seen them demoed by various folks at Microsoft.
-However, I seriously hope these features make it!
+So, I would be shocked if they don't make the final cut.

 # File Scoped Namespace